-**DUE TO EFFECTS AND REPERCUSSIONS OF PANDEMIC ASSESSMENT OF NEW MEMBERSHIP APPLICATIONS ARE POSTPONED TO RESTART JANUARY 2021**
+**DUE TO EFFECTS AND REPERCUSSIONS OF PANDEMIC ASSESSMENT OF NEW MEMBERSHIP APPLICATIONS ARE POSTPONED.
+IF YOU HAVE SUBMITTED AN EXPRESSION TO JOIN YOU WILL BE NOTIFIED WHEN THE PROCESS RESTARTS.**

 Currently there are 19 member organisations across the Baltic and Nordic region.
 These are organisations that work towards the development of contemporary circus beyond their own interest.
 They bring resources, knowledge and experiences to the table which can be useful in creating collaborative projects for all.